 In this document you're going to find a ton of reading, videos, and quizzes that Flatiron students complete before their semester even begins.
 We thought we'd open source this material.
-We suggest going through this material linearly because it really represents a progressive journey through the fundamentals and abstractions required to build web applications.
-Enjoy.

 If you are familiar with the topic, we highly suggest trying to take the quiz or challenge first.
 If you pass easily and collect the badge, great, move on.
-That being said, even we found ourselves learning new things during this assessment, so maybe try to watch the videos on the topics with which you are most unfamiliar.
+That being said, even we found ourselves learning new things during this assessment.
+So maybe try to watch the videos on the topics with which you are most unfamiliar.

-In terms of reading and watching videos, feel free to skip through - go for overall coverage as opposed to depth - try to read and watch as much as possible and then try to take the quiz.
+In terms of reading and watching videos, feel free to skip through - go for overall coverage as opposed to depth.
+Try to read and watch as much as possible and then try to take the quiz.
 Be quick, and then do a 2nd round of reading and watching.

 You should also have a Rails Development environment setup.
 There are lots of guides for that on the internet and depending on your OS and setup, it's a bit of a process.
 You could always use the cross-platform Rails Installer.

 Note to students accepted into the Flatiron School.
 We will provide you with an account to treehouse and codeschool, feel free to use your own to get started, but we cover those costs for the duration of the prework and semester.